RuiFilipeCampos/MyCo-EXAMPLE1/README.md

 # Result

-You should see an open window with the trajectory plot:
+You should see an open window with the trajectory plot.

+- White tracks: Photons
+- Blue tracks: electrons
+- Red tracks: positrons

 ![ex01](https://user-images.githubusercontent.com/63464503/124515938-880a8f80-ddd8-11eb-9439-409381b5124a.png)